-He has served on the board of the Tourism Industry Association of Alberta (TIAA) since 2021, bringing 20 years executive expertise from renowned attractions such as the Calgary Stampede, Calgary Zoo, and Edmonton Valley Zoo.
-Over four decades, Lindsey’s career has taken him across the nation, starting in journalism and politics in Saskatchewan, before transitioning to public affairs with Canadian Airlines (Vancouver and Calgary) and RBC Financial Group (Montreal and Toronto).
+Lindsey’s 40-year career includes two decades as an executive with such beloved attractions as the Calgary Stampede, Calgary Zoo, and Edmonton Valley Zoo.
+Previously he worked in journalism and politics in Saskatchewan, transitioning to public affairs with Canadian Airlines (Vancouver and Calgary) and RBC Financial Group (Montreal and Toronto).

-Previously, Lindsey served as board chair of Canada’s Accredited Zoos and Aquariums, for which he also chaired the Ethics and Compliance Committee.
+Lindsey currently serves on the Audit, Finance and Governance Committee of the Tourism Industry Association of Alberta (TIAA), for which he was previously a Board member.
+He also served as board chair of Canada’s Accredited Zoos and Aquariums, for which he also chaired the Ethics and Compliance Committee.
 Outside of his professional pursuits, Lindsey and his wife Lorrae share a passion for travel and golf.